A pronoun is a word or form that we

 The cat moves its tail.

-The pronoun “ours” is used to describe something that belongs to us.
-“Ours” takes the place of the noun it possesses.
-Therefore, it is never followed by a noun.
+pronoun “ours” is used to describe something that belongs to us.
+“Ours” takes

 Example: